Thomvis/thomvis.github.io/_drafts/mvvm-rx.md

 }).addDisposableTo(bag)
 ```

 You probably won't find, or want to find, these lines of code so close together in a serious code base.
-It presumes a single context where the app's infrastructure, models and view are within reach.
-Such a context is likely to be tightly coupled to other parts of the app and will prove to be hard to test.
+It presumes a single context where the model, which can contain parts of your app's infrastructure, and view are within reach.
+Such a context is likely to be tightly coupled to other parts of the app and will prove to be harder to test.

 But as you move these lines apart, to their respective correct location within your app's architecture, a new issue arises.
 There's an implicit requirement on the order in which step 2 and 3 are executed.
 The reason why becomes apparent as we look at a typical implementation of the view model: